tensorflow/runtime/README.md

 [TFRT mailing list](https://groups.google.com/a/tensorflow.org/d/forum/tfrt) for general discussions about the runtime.

-We use GitHub issues (link to be available) to track bugs and feature requests.
+We use GitHub [issues](https://github.com/tensorflow/runtime/issues) to track bugs and feature requests.

 ## License